-Comp onent Description (2) SS<↔ USB SuperSpeed 10 Gbps port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+Component Description (1) ss∹ USB SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
 NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.
+(2) нәті HDMI [®] port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface [®] (HDMI) device.
+(3) ss∢→ USB Type-C [®] SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.

-(3) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (4) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
+WARNINGI To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
+To access this guide: Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HF Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(4) SD microSDTM memory card reader Reads optional memory cards that enable you to store, manage share, or access information.
-To insert a card: Hold the card label-side up, with connectors facing the computer.
-Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card: Press in on the card, and then remove it from the memory card reader.